ethanmmay/ethanmmay/README.md

 ### Ethan May - Software Developer
 Hello!
 Nice to meet you.
 A little bit about me: I've been pursuing software development since early high school and it's become quite a passion.
 I'm continuing my journey with Boise State University, pursuing a Bachelors in Computer Science.
 I also recently graduated from CodeWorks' Bootcamp in Boise, where I earned a certification in Full Stack Software Development.

-I'm currently working on transferring my knowledge to the React javascript framework and perfecting the skills I learned at CodeWorks.
-I'm available for hire and would greatly appreciate it if you checked out my portfolio linked below.
-If you would like to contact me my phone number or email are the best places to reach me.
+#### I'm currently working on transferring my knowledge to the React javascript framework and perfecting the skills I learned at CodeWorks.

 ---